HIC-SYSU/DCTN/README.md

 * [10/23 2023] The code is open-sourced
 * [10/30 2023] These files are updated
-* [10/31 2023] The code is also updated simultaneously in https://github.com/HIC-SYSU and https://github.com/HICL-SYSU/DCTN.git.
+* [10/31 2023] The code can be available at https://github.com/HIC-SYSU and https://github.com/HICL-SYSU/DCTN.git.

 ## Requirement